-(This post first appeared on Assist News Service in December 2014.)
+This post originally appeared on Assist News Service in March 2015.

 Unlike the United States, Ukraine does not have many dark-skinned people, or Asians, for that matter.
 It's a fairly homogenous white society, which means that anyone of non-European descent stands out and might be exposed to ridicule, or worse.
 However, although I'm half Japanese, I've been fortunate.